elusivecodes/FyreMessage/README.md

 ## Basic Usage

 - `$options` is an array containing the message options.
-    - `body` is a string representing the message body, and will default to "".
+    - `body` is a *StreamInterface* or string representing the message body, and will default to "".
     - `headers` is an array containing headers to set, and will default to *[]*.
     - `protocolVersion` is a string representing the protocol version, and will default to "*1.1*".